As data grows in volume, velocity and complexity, the data-science field is booming.

 DLI Teaching Kits also come bundled with free GPU resources in the form of Amazon Web Services credits for educators and their students, as well as free DLI online, self-paced courses and certificate opportunities.

 “Data science is such an important field of study, not just because it touches every domain and vertical, but also because data science addresses important societal issues relating to gender, race, age and other ethical elements of humanity,“ said Dong, whose school is a Historically Black College/University.

-This is the fourth teaching kit released by the DLI, as part of its program that has reached 7,000 qualified educators so far.
+This is the fourth Teaching Kit released by the DLI, as part of its program that has reached over 8,000 qualified educators so far.
 Learn more about NVIDIA Teaching Kits.